Reducing customer churn is easily one of the smartest growth hacks in the present day.

-Given that acquiring new customers is way more expensive than retaining the existing ones, reducing customer churn is one goal which should, and does, give sleepless nights to business owners.
+Given that customer acquisition is way more expensive than retention, reducing customer churn is one goal which should and does give sleepless nights to business owners.

 Acquiring new customers requires a huge effort – all the way from the initial contact to the closing of the deal.
 If acquisition costs make the lion’s share of your marketing budget, companies are left with fewer resources for improving relations with existing customers and measuring customer satisfaction – making them more likely to churn.